 Whether or not you believe the debt to be legitimate, there are a few simple checks you should always carry out before making a payment:

-- Check your credit score – if the debt is in your name, it will be listed on your credit score.
+- Understand your credit score – if the debt is listed under your name, you will be able to find it on your credit score.

-- Ask Swift Credit Services to prove the debt – they should be able to send you original copies of the signed agreement.
+- Ask Swift Credit Services to provide evidence of the debt – they should be able to provide you with an original copy of the agreement.

-- Check if the debt is Statute Barred – this means that enough time has passed that they can no longer legally enforce payment from you (find out more about Statute Barred Debt here).
+- Check if the debt is Statute Barred – if it statute barred, too much time has passed and they are no longer able to force you to pay the debt (find out more about Statute Barred Debt here).

-What If I Can’t Afford to Pay Swift Credit Services?
+What If I Am Unable to Afford to Pay Swift Credit Services?

 Never take on more debt to pay off Swift Credit Services.
-Instead, there are many debt management options available, depending on your circumstances:
+Instead, there are other options for debt management, and these will depend on your individual circumstances:

 If you have money left over after paying all your bills and necessities each month, you can use the snowball method to pay down debt quickly.